The 5 Best Ways to Increase Collagen In Your Skin (Naturally)

 1. Blueberries contain phytonutrients that help collagen fibers link together in a way that helps your body produce collagen.

-They are organic compounds that plants produce to keep themselves “perky”, and apparently not just them.
+They are organic compounds that plants produce to keep themselves “perky”, and not just them.

 2. Dark Leafy Greens – Spinach, Kale, and Swiss Chard are all rich in vitamins C and A and encourage the body to produce more collagen.